Lovinity/wwsu/README.md

             "updatedAt": "2018-05-15T22:31:34.381Z",
 		    "ID": 1,
-		    "group": "system", // Each recipient can be grouped together by the group "name": "emergency", // A key identifier of the recipient "label": "Technical Issues", // A human friendly label for the recipient "status": 1, // 1 = red (active issue), used by emergency, 2 = yellow (online), used by the computers and display groups, 3 = unused, 4 = blue (pending request), used by track requests, 5 = green (online), used by public clients, 0 = gray (offline / none)
+		    "group": "system", // Each recipient can be grouped together by the group "host": "emergency", // An alphnumeric ID of the recipient "label": "Technical Issues", // A human friendly label for the recipient "status": 1, // 1 = red (active issue), used by emergency, 2 = yellow (online), used by the computers and display groups, 3 = unused, 4 = blue (pending request), used by track requests, 5 = green (online), used by public clients, 0 = gray (offline / none)
 		    "time": "2018-05-15T22:31:34.381Z" // ISO string of the last time the recipient had a change in status.